robenkleene/audio-references/logic-pro/logic-pro.md

 - `⌘⌫`: Delete track
 - `⌘G`: Toggle snap, you can also hold `⌃` while dragging to temporarily turn off snapping

+## Tips

+- To set the song length drag the `End Marker` at the far right.

 ## Tools

 - `T`: Show tools menu